mkakh/Hourly-Time-Signal/README.md

 # Hourly Time Signal

-This script plays mp3 file every hour.
+This script plays a mp3 file every hour.

 ## Installation
 Before executing following commands, copy a mp3 file which you want to set as signal to the directory and rename it to "sound.mp3".